Download trash and recycling guide

 - Place trash in a container with a lid or use a sturdy trash bag.
 If you use a barrel, it can be any size up to 96 gallons.
 If you use a barrel that's bigger than 32 gallons, there must be a grab bar on the barrel so that our trucks can lift it up.

 - Place recycling on the curb in a City-issued, recycling cart.
-Contact BOS:311 to request a new recycling cart, but keep in mind they are not available until March.
+Contact BOS:311 to request a new recycling cart.

 - Do not use small plastic and paper bags from market or convenience stores for trash or recycling on your curb.